ska-sa/spead2/doc/py-ibverbs.rst

      non-negative) or letting other code run on the thread (if `comp_vector` is negative).

-As for the regular UDP classes, `address` and `port` parameters may be specified when sending a heap to override the destination (see :meth:`spead2.send.UdpStream.send_heap`).
+As for the regular UDP classes, there is *experimental* support for passing `address` and `port` parameters when sending a heap to override the destination (see :meth:`spead2.send.UdpStream.send_heap`).